dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<string>`

   Path to a CSV file containing a map between reference sites in the experiment and sequential sites.
-[See details below](#input-data-format) for required columns and format.
+[See details here](/preparing-data/data-requirements/) for required columns and format.

 - ### `--metric`